This blog post demonstrates how to set up a Zephyr project in a reproducible

 in much more complexity below, but this is beyond this blog post.

-or “make all” isn’t supposed to actually create file called “all”.
-This
+” isn’t supposed to actually create file called “all

 helps it’s dependency resolvement engine, and is good style.
 My makefile uses